Border control: Customs

-A customs area is an area designated for storage of commercial goods that have not cleared border controls.
-Commercial goods not yet cleared through customs are often stored in a type of customs area known as a bonded warehouse, until processed or re-exported.
+A customs area is a designated area for storing commercial goods that have not cleared border controls.
+Commercial goods not yet cleared through customs are often stored in a customs area known as a bonded warehouse until processed or re-exported.
 Ports authorized to handle international cargo generally include recognised bonded warehouses.
-For the purpose of customs duties, goods within the customs area are treated as being outside the country.
-This allows easy transshipment to a third country without customs authorities being involved.
+For customs duties, goods within the customs area are treated as being outside the country.
+This allows easy transshipment to a third country without the involvement of customs authorities.
 For this reason, customs areas are usually carefully controlled and fenced to prevent smuggling.
-However, the area is still territorially part of the country, so the goods within the area are subject to other local laws (for example drug laws and biosecurity regulations), and thus may be searched, impounded or turned back.
-The term is also sometimes used to define an area (usually composed of several countries) which form a customs union, a customs territory, or to describe the area at airports and ports where travellers are checked through customs.
+However, the area is still part of the country's territory.
+Hence, the goods within the area are subject to other local laws (for example, drug laws and biosecurity regulations) and may thus be searched, impounded, or turned back.
+The term is also sometimes used to define an area (usually composed of several countries) that forms a customs union, a customs territory, or to describe the area at airports and ports where travellers are checked through customs.

 Sanitary and phytosanitary (SPS) measures are customs measures to protect humans, animals, and plants from diseases, pests, or contaminants.
-The Agreement on the Application of Sanitary and Phytosanitary Measures, concluded at the Uruguay Round of the Multilateral Trade Negotiations, establishes the types of SPS measures each jurisdiction is permitted to impose.
-Examples of SPS are tolerance limits for residues, restricted use of substances, labelling requirements related to food safety, hygienic requirements and quarantine requirements.
-In certain countries, sanitary and phytosanitary measures focuses extensively on curtailing and regulating the import of foreign agricultural products in order to protect domestic ecosystems.
-For example, Australian border controls restrict most (if not all) food products, certain wooden products and other similar items.
+The Agreement on the Application of Sanitary and Phytosanitary Measures, concluded at the Uruguay Round of the Multilateral Trade Negotiations, establishes the types of SPS measures that each jurisdiction may impose.
+Examples of SPS are tolerance limits for residues, restricted use of substances, labelling requirements related to food safety, hygienic requirements, and quarantine requirements.
+In certain countries, sanitary and phytosanitary measures focus extensively on curtailing and regulating the import of foreign agricultural products to protect domestic ecosystems.
+For example, Australian border controls restrict most (if not all) food products, certain wooden products, and other similar items.
 Similar restrictions exist in Canada, America and New Zealand.